NvedN/NvedN/README.md

 # Hi there, I'm Nikita
 🤷‍♂️ I'm 25 years old, if you want to know more about me, just text me

-💻 I'm experienced Experienced Software Engineer with over 5 years of expertise in backend development, microservices, and DevOps.
+💻 I'm experienced Software Engineer with over 5 years of expertise in backend development, microservices, and DevOps.
 I have a strong background in developing complex solutions, particularly using Spring Boot, ETL processes, and various system integrations such as AWS S3, Keycloak and ClickHouse